JoeVirtual/KonFoo/docs/concept.rst

 ===================

-KonFoo ships with a `Structure` class and many, many `Field` classes to declare the mapping part of a *byte stream mapper* .
+KonFoo ships with a `Structure` class and many, many `Field` classes to declare the mapping part of a *byte stream mapper*.
 The order how you declare the fields in the mapping declaration defines the order how the fields are decoded and encoded by the built-in decoding and encoding engine.

-.. _create_mapping:
+.. _create_mapper:

 Create a mapping declaration
 ----------------------------

-Define a mapper
+Define a mapper.

 .. code-block:: python